CylonicRaider/Instant/docs/running.md

 The backend accepts the following command-line arguments (the `--help` option can be used to report a summary):

+- `--host` *host* — *Hostname to bind to*: Can be used on machines with multiple network interfaces; `localhost` can be used to accept local connections only.
+Defaults to `*` (the asterisk), which is translated to *all interfaces*.

+- `--webroot` *path* — *Location of static files*: Location of a directory where to look for the `pages/` and `static/` subdirectories for static files.
+If a static file is absent, Instant falls back to a version bundled with the backend.
+Defaults to `.` (the current directory).

+- `--http-log` *file* — *HTTP log location*: Either a file name where to append the HTTP log to, or the `-` character to write to standard error.
+  Output is entry-buffered (i.e. flushed after every entry).
+Defaults to `-`.

+- `--debug-log` *file* — *Debugging log location*: Similarly to `--http-log`, this is either a file name or a `-`.
+This is used for logging anything that does not belong into the HTTP log.
+The default is, again, `-`.

+- `--log-level` *str* — *Logging level*: The string representation of a level as recognized by `java.util.loogging`; used for the debugging log.
+Defaults to `INFO`.

 - `--plugin-path` *paths* — *Plugin path*: A list of directory or file paths where to search for plugins.
 Separated by the platform-specific path list separator (i.e. `:` on UNIX-like OS-es, and `;` on Windows).